garrettgu10/forward-tutoring/README.md

 This is a forum where tutees post questions and a TAMS student volunteer can answer them.
 Follow-up questions can be asked and answered.
 Tutees can see which TAMS student account answered their question and can rate answers.

 ## Consistent tutoring
 Tutees sign up near the beginning of the semester for a limited number of positions with 1-on-1 individual tutors over Skype or any other third party communication tool.
+This personal section of the website is shown to tutees once they create their account.
+The consistent tutors from TAMS are subject to change, as some TAMS students may not fully commit to the program due to coursework, etc.

+## High Schools
+The idea is to connect to 4 high schools, each in a separate state across the United States including Texas.
+Around 15-20 students for each school could work.